JulianAyllon/e-commerce/README.md

-Click here to watch the demo on Youtube!
+Click here to watch a quick demo on Youtube!
 [![Watch the video demo](https://img.youtube.com/vi/OtmlYCCJXSM/maxresdefault.jpg)](https://youtu.be/OtmlYCCJXSM)